theSundayProgrammer/Camerasp/README.md

 https://solarianprogrammer.com/2015/01/13/raspberry-pi-raspbian-install-gcc-compile-cpp-14-programs/

-Use cmake to build Raspicam.
+clone the raspicam repository and use cmake to build Raspicam.
-Use the source code n src  to
+Use the source code in src  to

 make -f pi.mk

-This make file may need to be modified for local conditions such as include folder.